John Curtis: Sponsored legislation

 On March 11, 2019, the Natural Resources Management Act, considered a highly significant public lands bill, was signed into law.
 The act consists of about 100 bills joined into one, including two proposals carried by Curtis.

 On February 26, 2019, Curtis spoke on the House floor, advocating for the Natural Resources Management Act.
 "The Emery County bill has been a locally driven effort and will bring long-term certainty to the area through various designations and expanding Goblin Valley State Park for better management," he said.
 "It will also generate millions of dollars to help Utah's schoolchildren through school trust land exchanges."
 The House passed the largest public lands bill in decades, establishing hundreds of thousands of acres of wilderness across the nation, including a vast swath of Utah, and allowing the creation of a new national monument.

 The Natural Resources Management Act is a public lands package that comprises over 100 individual bills, including ten locally driven pieces of legislation that directly impact Utah.

 In May 2018, Curtis drew criticism after introducing the Emery County Public Land Management Act of 2018.
 Opponents argued the bill omitted approximately 900,000 acres of wilderness in its proposed designation, including Labyrinth Canyon and Muddy Creek.
 Conservation groups accused Curtis of removing the existing Wilderness Study Area protection to facilitate coal mining.
 One of these opponents, the Southern Utah Wilderness Alliance (SUWA), ultimately supported the legislation.

-On June 25, 2018, it was announced that the congressional subcommittee overstated environmental groups' support for the Emery County Public Land Management Act of 2018.
+On June 25, 2018, it was announced that the congressional subcommittee had overstated environmental groups' support for the Emery County Public Land Management Act of 2018.
 An aide to Curtis stated there was a mix-up and the record would be corrected.
 Seven environmental organizations were named as supporting the legislation in a June 18 background memo ahead of a hearing before the Federal Lands Subcommittee, but just one of the groups named said it was accurate to call it a supporter.